-The commands connect the Session Recording server installed earlier to an existing Session Recording database and Administration Logging database.
+The commands connect the Session Recording server installed earlier to an existing Session Recording database and administration logging database.

-The SsRecUtils.exe file is stored in \Citrix\SessionRecording\Server\bin.
+You can find the SsRecUtils.exe file at \Citrix\SessionRecording\Server\bin.
 Set the DATABASEINSTANCE, DATABASENAME, and LOGGINGDATABASENAME parameters as needed.

-Keep databases when uninstalling the Session Recording administration components With KEEPDB set to True, the following command keeps the Session Recording database and the Administration Logging database when uninstalling the Session Recording administration components:
+Retain databases when uninstalling the Session Recording Administration components With KEEPDB set to True, the following command retains the Session Recording database and the administration logging database when uninstalling the Session Recording Administration components: